vide/puppet-omsa/README.md

 This will install the basic package, the storage (RAID) module and the RAC5 module.

+**NOTE**: if you are installing OMSA with a manual puppet run, you have to log out and log in again to have `omreport` and `omconfig` executables in your path

 By default puppet-omsa enable external Dell's repositories (based on your OS), but if you want you can disable this feature